Managing Mount Targets

 Performance level maximum throughput is measured for reads where the block size is 1 MiB or greater with sufficient concurrency and queue depth.
 Maximum throughput isn't available to hydrating clones until hydration is complete.

-Mount Target Type Read Throughput (Gigabits per Second) Capacity Entitlement
+Read Throughput (Gigabits per Second) | Capacity Entitlement | Mount Target Type |

-Standard 1 Gbps None
+1 Gbps | None | Standard |

-HPMT-20 20 Gbps 20,000 GB
+20 Gbps | 20,000 GB | High Performance |

-HPMT-40 40 Gbps 40,000 GB
+40 Gbps | 40,000 GB | High Performance |

-HPMT-80 80 Gbps 80,000 GB
+80 Gbps | 80,000 GB | High Performance |

 Standard mount targets have a maximum throughput, but no storage capacity entitlement.
 File systems exported through a standard mount target are billed based on usage.
 For more information, see File System Usage and Metering.

 A high performance mount target requires a 30-day billing commitment.
 After upgrading a mount target, the billing cycle begins.
-Because of this commitment, you schedule a downgrade of mount target performance when the billing cycle ends.
+Because of this commitment, when you change a high performance mount target to a lower performance level, the mount target performance is downgraded when the billing cycle ends.
 To find mount target throughput and billing cycle, see Getting a Mount Target's Details.

 For specific pricing details, see Oracle Storage Cloud Pricing.